marcfusch/damedane-maker/README.md

 ```
 Packet installation have also been tested with the ```--use-feature=2020-resolver``` feature.

+Don't forget to download the dataset file from https://drive.google.com/uc?export=download&id=1L8P-hpBhZi8Q_1vP2KlQ4N6dvlzpYBvZ and put it into the damedane-data/ folder.

 ## Making the meme

 In order to make the meme, simply type: